Las Vegas Posse: Off the field

 When the Posse started the 1994 season, it was clear that CFL football would not last in Las Vegas.
 They were owned by a publicly held corporation whose largest shareholder was Cleveland, Ohio-based Nick Mileti, former owner of MLB's Cleveland Indians, the NBA's Cleveland Cavaliers and the AHL's Cleveland Barons.
 Although Mileti was the public face of the ownership group, he had little direct involvement in team operations, with chairman Glenn Golenberg having more active involvement in team affairs.

 The team played at Sam Boyd Stadium in suburban Whitney.
 As was the case with many of the other playing fields of the American CFL teams, the end zones at the stadium were only 15 yards long, instead of the usual 20 yards needed for the Canadian game.
 In addition, the stadium was uncovered and offered no protection from the infamous Las Vegas summer heat.
 Head coach Ron Meyer was seen at many practices running drills with no shirt on in the sweltering heat.

 The Posse practiced on a smaller-than-regulation field (only 70 yards long) at the Riviera Casino and Resort, where a sign read "Field of ImPOSSEable Dreams."
-With no marketing assistance from the league and a glut of other entertainment options, local interest was virtually nonexistent.
+With no marketing assistance from the league and a myriad of other entertainment options, local interest was virtually nonexistent.

-The most memorable moment for the franchise occurred on July 8, 1994, when the team played the Sacramento Gold Miners in the first ever CFL match involving two American based teams.
+The most memorable moment for the franchise occurred on July 8, 1994, when the team played the Sacramento Gold Miners in the first ever CFL match involving two American-based teams.
 The Posse defeated the Gold Miners 32–26 at Sacramento's Hornet Stadium.

 There were also several infamous moments.
-At the team's first home game against Saskatchewan, the singer of the national anthems, Dennis K.C.
-Parks (singing under the pseudonym "Greg Bartholomew"), had only a vague knowledge of the Canadian anthem "O Canada" and when he sang it, the song sounded similar to "O Christmas Tree".
-Two weeks later he was brought to a game in Hamilton where he sang it properly.
+At the team's first home game against Saskatchewan, the singer of the national anthems, Dennis Casey Parks (singing under the pseudonym "Greg Bartholomew"), sang "O Canada", which he had only begun practicing the day before after returning from performing in Japan, to the tune of "O Christmas Tree" after the music system failed.
+The incident prompted complaints by Canadians to the CFL, negative press for the new team, as well as a letter from Prime Minister Jean Chrétien to Posse ownership.
+Two weeks later, Parks was brought to a game in Hamilton where he sang it properly.
 On another occasion, Posse head coach Ron Meyer asked the "Showgirls" to loiter behind the bench of the BC Lions in an attempt to distract the opposition.
 The scheme did not work and Las Vegas lost the game 39–16.

 The Posse's attendance figures were never good to begin with, but significantly tailed off as the summer wore on.
 Management unsuccessfully tried to sell tickets by employing tactics such as: